Carpal Tunnel Syndrome Specialists Eugene

 About Carpal Tunnel Syndrome

-Carpal tunnel syndrome is numbness, tingling, or weakness from median nerve compression at the wrist.
-Physical therapy reduces nerve irritation with targeted mobility, nerve glides, and strength work, plus workstation or bike-position changes.
-The goal is steady hand function and better sleep without recurring symptoms.
+Carpal tunnel syndrome causes numbness, tingling, or weakness from median nerve compression at the wrist.
+Physical therapy reduces irritation with nerve glides, mobility, strength work, and ergonomic changes to improve hand function and sleep.

 Expected Recovery Window